Rules for the 2023 The Junior Cup

 7 v 7

 ALL games shall be 25 minute halves and shall schedule one referee.

 ALL games shall be 25 minute halves and three referees shall be scheduled.

 ALL Half-times will be five minutes and may be shortened, if needed, at the referee's discretion.

-Match Lengths: Preliminary Games will consist of two halves of equal length.
-See the chart above for game lengths for both preliminary and semi and final games for all divisions.
+Match Lengths: All games will consist of two halves of equal length.
+See the chart above for game lengths.
 No overtime periods in preliminary games.

 Goal Kicks: Goal kicks for U8s will be at the top of the penalty box.
 For all other ages, goal kicks will be at the traditional spot.